 To these ends, the NGOWatch.org website promises to "without prejudice, compile factual data about non-governmental organizations" and "include analysis of relevant issues, treaties, and international organizations where NGOs are active."
 The early postings on the site, however, were directed almost entirely at blasting NGOs for supporting abortion or homosexuality, or for crippling free market enterprise.
 The tone was combative and much of the information misleading.
 For example, NGOWatch.org stated that "Human Rights Watch, in a report promoting sexual confusion among students in public schools, recommends groups that promote same-sex marriage, and have been associated with NAMBLA (North American Man Boy Love Association)."
 The Human Rights Watch website, however, said no such thing.
-Instead, it called on school districts to "prohibit harassment and discrimination based on sexual orientation and gender identity."289 Human Rights Watch also listed many resources for information on gender identity and sexual orientation, but did not include nor make any reference to the North American Man Boy Love Association.
+Instead, it called on school districts to "prohibit harassment and discrimination based on sexual orientation and gender identity."
+Human Rights Watch also listed many resources for information on gender identity and sexual orientation, but did not include nor make any reference to the North American Man Boy Love Association.

 Leo defended the content of the website, pointing out that the entries on homosexuality and abortion are merely links to news stories.
 This was just the beginning of NGO Watch, he contended, and over time a "wide spectrum of views" will be added.
-"I don't think we could be all that much more objective," he said.290
+"I don't think we could be all that much more objective," he said.

 NGO Watch set off a wave of criticism in the NGO community.
-Critics of NGO Watch contended that it was just another example of the conservatives' war on NGOs.291 The tense relationship between NGOs and the Bush administration had come to a head shortly before the launch of NGO Watch, when the head of the U.S. Agency for International Development (USAID), Andrew Natsios, called NGOs "an arm of the government."292 Interaction, a coordination network of 160 humanitarian relief and development NGOs, reported on Natsios's chastisement of humanitarians working in Afghanistan and Iraq for failing to give sufficient credit to the U.S. government as the source of the aid.293 an emerging Bush doctrine hostile to NGOs.
-As journalist Naomi Klein notes, "Taken together with Mr. Natsios' statements, this attack on the non-profit sector marks the emergence of a new Bush doctrine: NGOs should be nothing more than the good-hearted charity wing of the military, silently mopping up after wars and famines."295 Critics of NGO Watch also pointed out that AEI, supported by such corporations as Motorola, American Express, and Exxon-Mobil,296 did not list itself on the NGOWatch.org website.
+Critics of NGO Watch contended that it was just another example of the conservatives' war on NGOs.
+The tense relationship between NGOs and the Bush administration had come to a head shortly before the launch of NGO Watch, when the head of the U.S. Agency for International Development (USAID), Andrew Natsios, called NGOs "an arm of the government."
+Interaction, a coordination network of 160 humanitarian relief and development NGOs, reported on Natsios's chastisement of humanitarians working in Afghanistan and Iraq for failing to give sufficient credit to the U.S. government as the source of the aid.

+The American Enterprise Institute and the Federalist Society do have an unusually close connection to the George W.Bush White House-which has recruited no less than forty-two senior administration foreign policy and justice officials from AEI and the Federalist Society.
+Given this background, NGO Watch has frequently been linked to an emerging Bush doctrine hostile to NGOs.
+As journalist Naomi Klein notes, "Taken together with Mr. Natsios' statements, this attack on the non-profit sector marks the emergence of a new Bush doctrine: NGOs should be nothing more than the good-hearted charity wing of the military, silently mopping up after wars and famines."
+Critics of NGO Watch also pointed out that AEI, supported by such corporations as Motorola, American Express, and Exxon-Mobil, did not list itself on the NGOWatch.org website.
 While a link to the AEI website is present on the site, there is no comparable exposure of media articles on AEI nor are the organization's tax forms available.